 Modern life and its commitments mean that not everyone can or is willing to spend the time going into a residential rehab for a period of time.
 Work, children and other family and life commitments mean that rehab is often out of the question.

-Call Abbeycare now and find out more and book a home alcohol detox: 01603 513 091
+Call Abbeycare now and find out more about Addiction treatment and book a home alcohol detox: 01603 513 091

 How quickly can I get a home detox?

-What is involved in a home alcohol detox – how does it work?
+What is involved in a home alcohol detox treatment– how does it work?

 We will arrange for a specialist addictions nurse to visit you at your home and carry out a full medical examination.